What Type of Bunion Surgery

 The Bunion Institute website was developed by the University Foot and Ankle Institute to help educate the public about bunions and what to do about them.
 Our goal is to give people useful information they may not be able to easily find to make better medical decisions.
 Our goal here and in our practice, is to empower patients so they can protect their physical health and improve their lives to the very best of their abilities.
 And improving lives is why we became doctors in the first place.

 If you have any comments about this site or suggestions for other content, please email us at here.

-This website is offered as a public service from the nationally recognized Bunion experts at University Foot and Ankle Institute.
+This website is offered as a public service from our nationally recognized Bunion experts.

 WITH LOCATIONS THROUGHOUT SOUTHERN CALIFORNIA, INCLUDING: